 The prevalence of non-traditional tobacco use among First Nations (on and off-reserve), Inuit and Métis populations in Canada is significantly higher than the general population.
 High rates of smoking have significance for disproportionately high rates of chronic disease among Ontario Aboriginal communities.
 This study will address gaps in knowledge about effective interventions to reduce uptake and use of tobacco in Aboriginal communities in Ontario and factors contributing to successful implementation of interventions.

 Methods include: a realist informed knowledge synthesis; studies of exemplary communities through site visits and interviews with key informants; in-depth study of seven communities through interviews, focus groups, and community surveys, ongoing knowledge exchange with community partners and a knowledge forum, and seed money and research support for future community projects.

 RNAO Provincial Nursing Best Practice Smoking Cessation Initiative Assessment

 This project examines how the RNAO smoking cessation initiative builds capacity for smoking cessation and affects treatment of tobacco dependence under a variety of contexts.

-An Ontario-based smokers’ panel that consists of current tobacco users and those who are trying to quit is under development.
+The Ontario Tobacco Research Unit and a variety of partners are developing an Ontario-based smokers’ panel that consists of current tobacco users and those who are trying to quit.
 Members of the panel are being recruited through cessation services and via a question included in the minimal dataset (Data Standards project).
 A series of innovative studies will use the powerful interlinked data platform of a Smokers’ Panel, incorporating both quantitative studies with in-depth qualitative exploration to better understand areas such as long-term relapse, smoking cessation pathways and outcomes with planned interventions.